-5-10 minutes

-SUITABLE FOR: BEAVERS AND CUBS

-Ask the section to sit in a circle and hold 10 fingers out in front of them.
+5-15 minutes YOU WILL NEED: CHAIR, TENNIS BALL SUITABLE FOR: CUBS AND SCOUTS Form the section into two lines facing one another, holding hands.
+At one end of the line is a chair with a tennis ball on it; you stand at the other end.
+Get everyone in the section to close their eyes apart from the two players nearest to you and flip a coin.
+Whenever it comes up heads the players have to squeeze the hand of the next person.
+This chain continues until the hand of the player at the end is squeezed.
+Then that player grabs the ball.
+Every ball picked up correctly (when the coin lands up heads) scores a point; any ball picked up incorrectly loses a point.
+My nan COAT OF ARMS 20-25 minutes YOU WILL NEED: PAPER, COLOURING PENS AND/OR PENCILS SUITABLE FOR: BEAVERS AND CUBS Get the section to divide their paper into quarters to create their coat of arms.
+They should have depictions of their favourite things in each quarter; these can be pets, food, a sports team, activity etc. After the time is up, ask each Beaver or Cub to talk everyone through their coat of arms.
+NEVER HAVE I EVER...
+TIME: 5-10minutes SUITABLE FOR: BEAVERS AND CUBS Ask the section to sit in a circle and hold 10 fingers out in front of them.
 One player starts by saying, 'Never have I ever...' and then says something that they have never done.
 Anyone who has done that particular thing loses a life and has to put one of their fingers down.
 The winner is the last person to have fingers held out.

-BEAVER/CUB BINGO

-TIME:

-10-15 minutes

-YOU WILL NEED: PENS, 'BINGO CARD' SUITABLE FOR: BEAVERS AND CUBS

-The bingo card is a photocopied piece of paper divided into squares filled with different statements such as 'I hate onions', 'I love burgers', 'I have a dog' and so on - try to create about 10 of these.
+BEAVER/CUB BINGO TIME: 10-15 minutes YOU WILL NEED: YOU WILL NEED: PENS, 'BINGO CARD' SUITABLE FOR: BEAVERS AND CUBS The bingo card is a photocopied piece of paper divided into squares filled with different statements such as 'I hate onions', 'I love burgers', 'I have a dog' and so on - try to create about 10 of these.
 Hand them out with pens and ask the new section to go around asking each different player if they agree with the statements.
 When they get a 'Yes' they cross out that statement.
 The winner is the first to fill their card.

-FORM A LINE

-10-15 minutes

-SUITABLE FOR: BEAVERS AND CUBS

-First tell the section that they have to line up, left to right in order of height.
+FORM A LINE TIME: 10-15 minutes SUITABLE FOR: BEAVERS AND CUBS First tell the section that they have to line up, left to right in order of height.
 When they are lined up tell them to remember their spot.
 Then tell them to line up in order of age, birthday, first name (alphabetically) and so on.
 When this is all done, give them a quick fire round where you shout, 'Line up in order of...' and see how quickly they can organise.

-A COLD WIND BLOWS
+A COLD WIND BLOWS TIME:

-TIME: